srich009/intro/README.md

 CS14 - Programming in C++ with Data Structures

-extras - random stuff like: notes, example code, and attempts to fix old labs/programs
+extras - mostly a collection of small parts. took all the best stuff into a folder.
-        the data structures part probably contains redundant code...
+        random stuff like: notes, example code, and attempts to fix old labs/programs the data structures part probably contains redundant code...

 P.S.